EluOne/Nesi/README.md

 NESI - Nova Echo Science & Industry
 =====

-A single window application to display the status of science and industrial jobs in the game "Eve Online" by CCP Games.
+A single window application to display the status of science and industrial jobs in the game 'Eve Online' by CCP Games.
 Users provide API key credentials to use with the CCP servers to download data from the the corporate and character industry jobs API.

 The API key the user provides can be a personal key with at least Industry access or a corporation key with the role 'Factory Manager' or above access